Victim of a truck accident?

 California operates under a “pure comparative negligence” rule.
 It’s a legal concept that means you may still recover damages even if you were partially at fault for the accident.
 However, your final compensation award will be reduced by your percentage of fault.

 For instance, if you are found to be 10% responsible, your total recovery is reduced by 10%.
-A key part of our work is investigating the crash to ensure no amount of blame is unfairly shifted to you.
+A key part of our work is investigating the crash to accurately assess fault under applicable law.

 Where and Why Do Truck Accidents Happen in Sacramento?